 There are some items on eBay.com that allow you to submit "Best Offers" to their sellers.
 If the seller is desperate enough to get rid of the item, they may agree to sell it to you at the price you offer to buy it at, even if it's less than the price they were initially asking for the item.
 Whenever you submit an offer for an item to a seller, they have the choice to accept it, reject it, or make a counter-offer.
 If a counter-offer is made, then it is up to you to accept or reject it.

-There are three things to remember when it comes to making "Best Offers" for items on eBay:
+There are three things to remember when it comes to making "Best Offers" for items on eBay.com:

-If you need help finding items that you can submit offers for, check out our eBay Search and eBay Advanced Search tutorials.
+If you need help finding items that you can submit offers for, check out our eBay Search tutorial.

 If everything looks good, click Make Offer.

-Find the item number for the item that you wish to retract an offer for (HINT: go to the item's details page, click the Description tab, and look in the top-right corner), then click in the box labelled "Item Number" and type that number in.
-Then click Continue, and follow any additional instructions from there.
+- Find the item number for what you want to retract by going to the item's details page, click the Description tab, and look in the top-right corner.

-You can also try to contact the seller in order to cancel your offer (see our How to Cancel an eBay Order tutorial).
+You can also try to contact the seller in order to cancel your offer (which we can teach you how to do in our tutorial on how to cancel an eBay order).
 If they have not accepted your offer yet, they may just let it expire, and then you're off the hook.
 However, if they have already accepted your offer, you will have a much harder time convincing them to let your commitment drop.